Does noise bother you?

 This is especially if your neighbours “child prodigy” takes up the drums (!), or if your neighbour has a piano.
 Gone are the days when the whole street would think “oh well” and join in with a good old sing-along, oh no, if your neighbour decides to practice their scales at 4am, what do you do?

 I once lived next to a classical concert pianist in a flat in Plymouth, and they played brilliantly, but it soon got on my nerves, however I didn’t have the heart to go and complain, however if it was Hardcore techno music, I may have done!

 There could be cultural elements at play too.

 People in the UK seem to be quite selfish people and feel it is their “right” to play loud music whereby they like, however go to France or Spain, and you can see many more of the population living side by side in apartments quite happily and without sound proofing!

 How?
 Because they are more neighbourly and have a “live and let live” attitude, whilst respecting their neighbours.
-In fact you would hard pressed to actually FIND a loud stereo for sale in Spain, honestly, I’ve looked myself.
+In fact you would hard pressed to actually FIND a loud stereo for sale in Spain, honestly, I’ve looked myself when I was over there.

 Insulation from noise.